simatic-ax/renovate-config/README.md

 For suggestions for improvement, please write an issue or contact one of the code owners listed [here](./CODEOWNERS)

+The basis for execute the renovate is the [renovate CLI](https://docs.renovatebot.com/)

 # General structure

 The execution is carried out via the [renovate action](https://github.com/simatic-ax/renovate-config/blob/chore/set_up_renovate/.github/workflows/renovate.yml), which can be found in the .github\workflows folder.